This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 kubectl create secret tls minitube-tls --cert="$CA/rootCA.pem" --key="$CA/rootCA-key.pem" --namespace cert-manager

-With that in place you can create a ClusterIssuer, which is quite a simple payload when it doesn’t need ACME configuration.
+With that in place, create a ClusterIssuer, which is a simple payload when it doesn’t need ACME configuration.

 apiVersion: cert-manager.io/v1